siddimore/Work/mywork.md

 CCF (Confidential Consortium Framework) is Microsoft's open-source framework for building confidential applications.
 Think of it as a platform where your code runs inside hardware-protected enclaves (Intel SGX, AMD SEV-SNP) and nobody - not even Microsoft, not even the VM admin - can peek at what's happening inside.

-The killer feature: CCF lets you write this secure code in **JavaScript** instead of learning hardcore C++ enclave programming.
+CCF lets you write this secure code in **JavaScript** instead of learning hardcore C++ enclave programming.
 That's a huge deal for developer adoption.

 ### Why JavaScript in TEEs Matters